The Ark is awarded a Highly Commended certificate

 These birds are some of the most charming to be found in the New Zealand bush, with their quiet inquisitive nature making them easy to study and enjoy.
 Above is a picture taken recently by one of our star robin-finders, Grant Capill, who is shown to the right, hard at work or, just possibly, asleep.

 Heidrun and Keryn have been doing a magnificent job on the Auckland City walk finding and protecting robin nests from stoats with John Stewart helping to band fledglings.
 On one day Heidrun saw 15 birds and one chick!

-Meanwhile, the Stoaters continue to tramp around their circuits, with 142 mustelids, and 264 rats caught in the year ending 30 June 2012 (check out the maps showing their results).
+Meanwhile, the Stoaters continue to tramp around their circuits, with 83 mustelids, and 354 rats caught in the year ending 30 June 2016.

 Then there's the teams attacking weeds, navigators extending lines to fill in gaps..